Rohitsharma2110/Generating_Express_Server/README.md

 How to run 'server_script.py' file :
-  1. open the directory where you have stored 'server_script.py' and 'nodes_info' files.
+  1. open the directory where you have stored 'server_script.py' and 'nodes_info.json' files.
   2. open command prompt or open this directory in vs code.
-       ---Note : python must be installed in this directory.
+       --- Note : python must be installed in this directory.

   4. fill the 'json' and 'output' path arguments and run this command ==>

-          python server_script.py --json path_to_node_config_file --output path_to_directory_where_server.js_will_be_stored
+          python server_script.py --json path_to_node_config_file --output path_to_directory_where_server.js_will_be_generated

           for example : python server_script.py --json nodes_info.json --output D:/Express_server